fairlearn/fairlearn/docs/user_guide/adversarial.rst

         adversary_model=[3, "relu"]
     )

-.. _data_preprocessing:
+.. _data_types:

 Data types and loss functions
 ~~~~~~~~~~~~~~~~~~

 We require the provided data :math:`X` to be provided as a matrix
-(2d array-like) of floats; this data is directly provided to
+(2d array-like) of floats; this data is directly passed to
 neural network models.

-The labels :math:`Y` and sensitive features :math:`A` are automatically
+Labels :math:`Y` and sensitive features :math:`A` are automatically
 preprocessed based on their type: binary data is represented as 0/1,
 categorical data is one-hot encoded, float data is left unchanged.

 :footcite:t:`zhang2018mitigating` do not explicitly define loss functions.
-In the public API
-(:class:`~AdversarialFairnessClassifier` and :class:`~AdversarialFairnessRegressor`),
+In :class:`~AdversarialFairnessClassifier` and :class:`~AdversarialFairnessRegressor`,
 the loss functions are automatically inferred based on
-the data type of the label or sensitive features.
+the data type of the label and sensitive features.
 For binary and categorical target variables, the training loss is cross-entropy.
 For float targets variables, the training loss is the mean squared error.